 How Do I Know if My Thinking Is Distorted?

+Since thoughts are the first trigger for emotions and behaviors, according to CBT, interventions focus on identifying and shifting distorted thinking.
 Cognitive distortions, also known as “thinking errors,” are ways of thinking that don’t match up to the reality of what’s happening.
 Here are some common examples of cognitive distortions:

 - Black-and-White (All-or-Nothing) Thinking: This is a way of thinking that categorizes people or situations at one extreme or the other.
 For example, if a teen who is struggling with distorted thinking has a disagreement with a friend, they might see that person as “bad” and become upset when mutual friends don’t take their “good” side in the conflict.